-Large Dining Table in Hardwood & Metal by Sergio Rodrigues, 1960s - Lot 242
+Large Brazilian Modern Dining or Conference Table in Rosewood and Metal, Sergio Rodrigues, 1960s - lot 242

 Questions about this piece?